munificent/craftinginterpreters/book/classes.md

 we get properties working first.

 Lox follows JavaScript and Python in how it handles state.
-Every instance is a loose bag of named data.
-Methods on the instance's class can access and modify those properties, but so can <span name="outside">outside</span> code.
+Every instance is a open collection of named values.
+Methods on the instance's class can access and modify properties, but so can <span name="outside">outside</span> code.
 Properties are accessed using a `.` syntax:

 <aside name="outside">

-Allowing code outside of the class to directly modify an object's state goes against the object-oriented credo that a class *encapsulates* state.
-Some languages take a more principled state.
-In Smalltalk, there is no syntax for directly modifying the state of an object.
-Instead, fields are accessed using simple identifiers, essentially variables that are only in scope inside the class's methods.
+Allowing code outside of the class to directly modify an object's fields goes against the object-oriented credo that a class *encapsulates* state.
+Some languages take a more principled stance.
+In Smalltalk, fields are accessed using simple identifiers -- essentially variables that are only in scope inside a class's methods.
 Ruby uses `@` followed by a name to access a field in an object.
 That syntax is only meaningful inside a method and always accesses state on the current object.